-Marketing Tip: To maximize profit margin, time plantings to ensure plentiful product is available across the holiday season.
+- To maximize winter profit margin, time plantings to ensure plentiful product is available across the holiday season.

 In higher-end markets, creativity is key.
 Differentiate yourself with unique salad mixes by rotating combinations of specialty greens with the changing seasons — purslane and 'Magenta Spreen' in the summer; minutina and claytonia in the fall and winter, for example.

 You can also incorporate edible flowers such as pea blossoms, violets, borage, calendula, bachelor's buttons, and nasturiums.
 For restaurants and caterers, offer edible flower bouquets.
 These can be kept fresher and added to dishes upon order and day of event.

 - Offer prebunched mixed greens for sautées.
 Include any of the Asian greens, mustards, kales, Swiss chards, and mini broccolis.

 - Let the verdant freshness and novelty of your leafy greens leap out at prospective buyers.
 Preserve the product quality by keeping your greens in an ice chest or another type of cooler while at market, displaying just a sample or packet or two of each product at a time.